Mixed Media Installation

 Her Cabinet of Curiosities (2024) was created with insight gleaned from field study trips to learn from the women of Flores about their deep connections to the earth and to weaving culture.
 The installation contains fabric replicas of fossil bones and other archaeological artefacts hand-stitched in a laboratory setting, challenging the marginalization of Indigenous communities and so-called 'women's knowledge by relocating them into the realm of scientific research.

 In collaboration with Mama Kristina Meti, Mesayu Ariza Puspita, Awanda Brima Destia, Marylin Jessica Wibowo, Levinthius Herlyanto and N Sabar Oktavani.
+Commissioned by Sharjah Art Foundation and CHAT (Centre for Heritage, Arts and Textile), Hong Kong.

 2024